-Cmus is a Linux music player for terminal, hence it’s the most different entry on this list.
+Cmus is a Linux music player that runs in a terminal.
 If you’re addicted to your terminal and keyboard, Cmus is meant for people like you.
 No matter how big is your music library, Cmus loads with a lighting speed and uses about 20MB RAM.

 This open source software can also run on older computers whose operating systems don’t have GUI.
 Its keyboard shortcuts give you tons of power over your music playback and how it’s played.
 It goes without saying that Cmus plays all major audio formats.
 You can also use different open source extensions to change color themes, get lyrics, etc.

 Installing Cmus on Ubuntu:

 If simplicity is what you desire the most in a music player, and if you want to play your favorite tracks with no fancy features, GNOME Music is the way to go.

 There isn’t much to talk about this music player since all it does is it searches for music in the Music directory and lets you play them.
 It also comes with a lot of keyboard shortcuts for navigation and playback.
 You get four tabs on the above – Albums, Artists, Songs, and Playlist, to sort music and play what you like.